The Trace Home Inspection

-As professional Home Inspectors, its our job to look for those problems for you.
-The Home Inspection is an unbiased, professional assessment of the condition of the house.
-It provides you with an expert opinion along with a professional report on the condition of the physical structure and various systems within a house.
-Giving you peace of mind on what is likely the largest purchase you'll ever make.
+As professional home inspectors, it's our job to look into those problems for you.
+The Home Inspection is an unbiased, professional assessment of the house's condition.
+It provides an expert opinion and a professional report on the condition of the physical structure and various systems within a home.

-With every home inspection inspection we include a limited infrared scan of the home using advanced Infrared scanning technology.
-This helps us to locate possible areas of concern that are normally not visible with the naked eye.
-Many times we discover hidden moisture, electrical and plumbing problems that owners and occupants never knew about.
-Full home scans are available for an additional fee.
+With every home inspection, we include a limited infrared scan using advanced Infrared scanning technology.
+This helps us locate possible areas of concern that are normally not visible with the naked eye.
+Many times, we discover hidden moisture, electrical, and plumbing problems that owners and occupants never knew about.

 We will inspect all of the readily visible structural elements and major systems of the home.
 Items that will typically be included in an inspection are: